-The capital city can also provide quite the traditional camp experience for kids, with plenty of summer camps to choose from.
-This list has all the best summer camps in the Washington DC area for your kids, from theater programs to sports camps.
+The capital city can also provide quite the traditional camp experience for kids, with plenty of programs to choose from.
+These summer camps in Washington DC cover everything from theater to sports and adventure.

 Participants can learn about all kinds of subjects ranging from robotics, photography, drawing, animation, music making and much more.
 The day camps start at 8 am and end around 6 pm, so a child’s entire day is spent learning and having fun with their new friends.
 There is a healthy counselor-to-camper ratio, so your child gets the personalized teaching and support they need throughout their stay.